 Alley of Sighs

-At the foot of the Valentré bridge (XNUMXth century), an emblematic monument of Cahors, this garden planted with vines echoes Cahors wine and its historic Malbec grape variety.
+At the foot of the Valentré bridge (XNUMXth century), emblematic monument of Cahors, this garden planted with vines echoes the wine of cahors and its historic Malbec grape variety.
 It is the start of the Secret Gardens circuit.

 The enclosure of the Cordeliers

 Wilson Street, in front of the chapel of the Gambetta college.

 The Cordeliers are monks of the order of Saint-François d'Assise who had their convent nearby.
 In this enclosed garden, flowers and vegetables coexist in perfect harmony in five plessis of dry chestnut.

 A plessis is a fence made up of living or dry intertwined branches retaining above-ground plantations.
 Visible on manuscripts from the end of the Middle Ages, their reduced size must allow

 to work them without setting foot on them

 Symbolizing a raised garden, this plant punctuation celebrates Pierre de Lastié, emissary sent by the consuls in Avignon to Pope John XXII, originally from Cahors.